-Many changes happen to our body as we age and approach menopause.
-Our body functions slow down and our hormones decrease.
+Many changes happen to our bodies as we age and approach menopause.
+Our body functions slow down, and our hormones decrease.
 Midlife is the best time to take extra care of ourselves and nurture our health!

 A healthy diet is so important.
 Good food sources and a rainbow of veggies, fruits, nuts, proteins and healthy fats have no replacement.
 A little sunshine can also go a long way!
 Taking menopause supplements and vitamins for menopause is also good sometimes.

 I want to help you feel good and enjoy the most of your menopause journey.
 Get an idea of how each supplement works and see what fits your needs.
 In this article, we’re going to talk about the some of the most important supplements:

 - Menopause Supplements

 The Two Types of Menopause Supplements for Your Symptoms!

 I know a concern of yours when going through menopause are the symptoms.
 I experienced many of them too.
 Hot flashes, night sweats, mood swings, anxiety and more.